naoshibaikyu/superbuddn/epilogues/incorrect1.md

 Kranion Angry: Fine!

-Kranion Angry: Unfuck you, or whateva!
+Kranion: Unfuck you, or whateva!

 %